MicrosoftDocs/sql-docs/azure-sql/database/scripts/sql-data-sync-sync-data-between-sql-databases-rest-api.md

 Use the [create or update](/rest/api/sql/sync-groups/create-or-update) template to create a sync group.

-When creating a sync group, do not pass in the sync schema (table\column) and do not pass in masterSyncMemberName, because at this time sync group does not have table\column information yet.
+When creating a sync group, do not pass in the sync schema (table\column) and do not pass in `masterSyncMemberName`, because at this time sync group does not have table\column information yet.

-Sync group names cannot contain special characters, it can contain letters, numbers, underscore(_), dash(-).
+Sync group names cannot contain special characters, but can contain letters, numbers, underscore (`_`), dash (`-`).

-The minimum interval time for group synchronization is 5 seconds.
-If the interval time is smaller, 5 seconds will be used.
+The minimum interval time for group synchronization is five seconds.
+If the interval time is smaller, five seconds will be used.

 Sample request for creating a sync group: